 I wouldn’t freeze this dish, but you can make it in advance.

-Prepare and assemble the dish and then transfer to an ovenproof container and store covered in the refrigerator for up to 3 days.
+Prepare and assemble the dish and then transfer it to an ovenproof container and store covered in the refrigerator for up to 3 days.
 Reheat in the microwave, or place the container in the oven until well-heated through.

-Pin for later
+Save for later

 Salmon and broccoli pasta with creamy dill sauce